enoua5/webscholar-clone/frontend/README.md

 5. Press `CTRL-SHIFT-P`.
 6. In the search bar that pops up, type "Format Document".
 7. Press ENTER.
 This should allow you to select your default formatter as Prettier.
+8. Then, navigate to a random `.html` file and repeat steps 5-7.
-8. Then, Press `CTRL-,` (CTRL-COMMA).
+9. Then, Press `CTRL-,` (CTRL-COMMA).
 This should open your VS Code settings.
-9. Search for "Format".
+10. Search for "Format".
-10. Find the "Editor: Format on Save" setting.
+11. Find the "Editor: Format on Save" setting.
 Check the box.
-11. At this point, restart VS Code.
+12. At this point, restart VS Code.

 ### Running Prettier Manually